KSPModdingLibs/KSPCommunityFixes/README.md

 # KSP Community Fixes

 This plugin is a collection of code patches for fixing bugs and performance issues in the KSP codebase, and adding small QoL improvements.
-Entirely new features (especially those already covered by other mods) are out of scope, as well as patches that might alter the stock behaviors to minimize potential mod compatbility issues.
+Entirely new features (especially those already covered by other mods) are out of scope, as well as patches that might alter the stock behaviors to minimize potential mod compatibility issues.

 This mod is meant as community project, so feel free to propose additional patch ideas by opening an issue, or to contribute with a pull request.